 A domain name is the web address of your online store.
 Visitors see it after the http:// or www in a browser URL bar.
 There are a few things to keep in mind when choosing a good domain:

-- avoid using odd words, uncommon spellings, terms having different meanings in slang or foreign languages;
+- Avoid using odd words, uncommon spellings, or terms that have different meanings in slang or foreign languages.

-- steer away from abbreviations and numbers because they may confuse customers;
+- Avoid using abbreviations and numbers, as they may confuse customers.

-- make sure the domain name matches your brand or industry to increase recognition.
+- Ensure the domain name aligns with your brand or industry to enhance recognition.

 By default, Shopify gives its users a ‘myshopify.com’ domain name.
 It’s no problem getting a custom name, either from Shopify or a third-party provider.
 The eCommerce platform also allows its clients to set the primary domain, so search engines don’t get confused by different versions of the website, such as https://example.com, https://www.example.com, https://www.example.com/, or https://example.com/.